rituals/phongdefo/README.md

 ![screenshot](twist.png)

-The method gives smoother, more accurate deformation compared to standard linear deformation when using tetrahedral meshes to drive high detail embedded geometry.
+Under extreme deformation, the method gives noticeably smoother, more accurate results compared to standard linear deformation, and also houdini's builtin point deform node, which can require tweaking radius/samples to achieve smoothness while being prone to pushing geometry outside the deformed cage.
+Generally useful when using tetrahedral meshes to drive high detail embedded geometry.

 ### 2. Installation